blrobin2/blrobin2.github.io/_posts/2023-07-10-the-crawling-eye.md

 letterboxd_url: https://boxd.it/4uFsux
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* Hey look, they’re being followed by a movie
+- Hey look, they’re being followed by a movie
-* Pants, with the legs still in ‘em
+- Pants, with the legs still in ‘em
-* That’s a good idea, solder him back together
+- That’s a good idea, solder him back together
-* Give me six bags of onions and a giant eye chart!
+- Give me six bags of onions and a giant eye chart!
-* That is what it sounds like when eyes cry
+- That is what it sounds like when eyes cry

 Too many eye puns!!